geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 Yeah.

 ##### **Qazalin** [[00:23:45](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=1425)]
-Giving it out there, anyone can go with equals one tested.
+Giving it out there, anyone can go with VIZ equals one test it.
 The first thing that opens up is this graph.
 Beautiful MNIST or multi GPU.